MrMicrowaveOven/AlgorithmsCurriculum/README.md

 **W1D3**

+* Personalize your Asteroids or Snake game, and make it pretty (or even better, build a new JS game from scratch)
 * Get a friend to proof-read your resume and cover letter.
 Make edits.
 * [Job Boards][job-boards]: Sign up for job alerts and register on the job market places.
 * [Choose which Meetups you'll attend.][meetups]
-* Personalize your Asteroids or Snake game, and make it pretty (or even better, build a new JS game from scratch!)

 * SF -- Attend Ned's algorithm lecture.
 Do this every Mon/Wed/Fri.